-If your PC seems sluggish, you can revive its performance using these simple techniques.
-Here's how to speed up Windows 7 and other versions.
-Also see: How to speed up Windows 10 and How to speed up any laptop or PC
+If Windows seems sluggish, you can restore good performance using these simple techniques.
+Here's how to speed up Windows and make your laptop or PC faster.
+See also: 5 ways to spring clean your computer

 How to speed up Windows: Get rid of start-up programs

 Part of the reason why well-used PCs take so long to start is because of all the applications and utilities you've installed.
 Many automatically run when Windows starts up, yet most of them don't need to and should only use up resources when you actually need to use them.

 At the right side of the taskbar, click the upwards-facing arrow to display the notification icons.
 Each is a program that loads with Windows.
 Some are essential - antivirus software for example - but others may not be.
 Right-click each one and if there is a Settings menu, select it and turn off the option to start automatically with Windows.
 Some programs, such as Google Drive, can be manually started when they are needed instead of running all the time.